Programming

 Comparing OOP Languages: Java, C++, Object Pascal

 I believe strongly in the Open Source concept of programming.
-At the time I first became interested in learning HTML, there were not that many books on the subject, but I was able to review the code in the browser and see how the various tags performed.
+In the early 90s, when I first became interested in learning HTML, there were not that many books on the subject, but I was able to review the code in the browser and see how the various tags performed.
 You may say that HTML is only an interpreted lanquage, and the source-code must be present in the browser at run-time, but the concept is the same, and I have always been stirred up by those who make postings to web-authoring newsgroups about wanting to hide their JavaScript source-code from others, probably for some selfish, profit-oriented motive.
 Linux is getting all the press as the current darling of the Open Source movement.
 However, I still prefer to work in a graphical environment, and even though there are graphical front-ends for Linux, that still smacks of running Windows 3.1 on DOS.
 Anyway, as I said, I support the concept, and I am proud to be in the brotherhood of programmers that are subscribing to it.
-I even have a (Copyleft) sticker on the back of my car.
+I even put a (Copyleft) sticker on the back of my car.

 Open Source Initiative (OSI) – an idea whose time has come